 This program is accredited by the Accrediting Commission of the American Culinary Federation Education Foundation.

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Chefs and Head Cooks, http://www.bls.gov/ooh/food-preparation-and-serving/chefs-and-head-cooks.htm (accessed July 2016).
-The national median annual wage varies by region, employer, experience, and job duties.
+National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions, and do not guarantee actual growth or any particular salary.

 Need more information about any of our programs?
 An Admissions Representative would love to help.
 Simply fill out the form bellow and we'll quickly be in touch.